jasheloper/conditionals-test-2/readme.md

         } else if (score >= 90 && score <= 100) {
             response = "What an amazing score!
 Did you cheat?
 Are you for real?"
         }
+     } else {
+            response = "Switch the machine to ON, to see a new message."
      }
 ```